The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Thursday, 21th of February of 2019, the sun rose in Bayou La Batre (Mississippi Sound) at 6:27 am and sunset was at 5:46 pm.
-In the high tide and low tide chart, we can see that the only low tide of the day was at 8:52 am.
+Today Saturday, 20th of April of 2024, the sun rose in Bayou La Batre (Mississippi Sound) at 6:19:30 am and sunset will be at 7:24:51 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:40 am and the next low tide will be at 5:04 pm.
+The only high tide of the day was at 11:33 am.

-The tidal coefficient today is 109.
-With such a high coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 105.
-The day ends with a tidal coefficient of 100.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 74.
+The day ends with a tidal coefficient of 77.

 We can compare these levels with the maximum high tide recorded in the tide tables for Bayou La Batre (Mississippi Sound) which is of 2.6 ft and a minimum height of -1.3 ft.

-The following graph shows the progression of the tidal coefficient in the month of February of 2019.These values give us a rough idea of the tidal amplitude in Bayou La Batre (Mississippi Sound), forecast in February.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Bayou La Batre (Mississippi Sound), forecast in April.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info